frictionlessdata/tableschema-r/README.md

 #### `Table.load(source, schema, strict=FALSE, headers=1, ...)`

 Factory method to instantiate `Table` class.
-This method is async and it should be used with `$value()` keyword or as a `Promise`.
+This method is async and it should be used with `value(...)` keyword or as a `Promise`.
 If references argument is provided foreign keys will be checked on any reading operation.

 -   `source (String/list()/Stream/Function)` - data source (one of):
     -   local CSV file (path)